furious-programming/TreeStructInfo/README.md

 ## Integers

 Integers can be written in the four most popular numeral systems - decimal, hexadecimal, octal and binary, and can be positive and negative.
 Prefixes for the numbers in numeral systems other than decimal is `0x` for hexadecimal, `0o` for octal and `0b` for binary.
+May have a leading characters `+` or `-`.

 A positive, negative and zero numbers written in all systems: